an urban girl’s guide

 THE HELPING HAND OF GEORGE:

-When you and George are out perusing furnishings and you see what you think is the couch of your dreams and express same to George, he will respond with, “Harrumph,” I know no better way to spell or express this cryptic vocal gesture, it is what it is.
-Then he will wander-off hands folded behind his back; this is a classic George gambit, he will stop and consider with some interest another couch which is diametrically opposed aesthetically to the one over which you expressed such enthusiasm, only to say, “This one is good...
-I can stretch out on this one...I like to stretch out...”
+When you and George are out perusing furnishings at select locations and you see what you think is the couch of your dreams and express same to George, he will respond with, “Harrumph,” I know no better way to spell or express this cryptic vocal gesture, it is what it is.
+Then he will wander-off, hands folded behind his back; this is a classic George gambit, he will stop and consider with some interest, another couch, which is diametrically opposed aesthetically to the one over which you expressed such enthusiasm, only to say, “This one is good...
+I can stretch out on this one...I like to stretch out...”.

 You may think this a rather obtuse declaration as your choice had no consideration for the length, or indeed the breadth of which your George could ‘spread himself out’.
 Don’t be confounded by this declaration, it only means that George is getting to like you and not entirely disdain the habitat he is helping you to create.
 So, just respond with a smile and an affirmation like “Yes, I can see that”, then turn your focus back to the couch you want, “But, what do you think about the other one, should I go for the grey or the cream?”.

 A George’s guiding and helpful hand does not stop there though, oh no!
-If when your purchase arrives, (never ask your George to do delivery) and you find yourself overwhelmed, confused and very teary over the whole damn thing and think it just won’t fit, call George, he will come, simply push your packing boxes out of the way, orient your couch where it should be (where he knew it would be), say with a little smile “Alright, now?”
+If when your purchase arrives, and you find yourself overwhelmed, confused and very teary over the whole damn thing and think it just won’t fit, call George, he will come, simply push your packing boxes out of the way, orient your couch where it should be (where he knew it would be), say with a little smile “Alright, now?”

 You will be happy, as where you wanted to put it probably wouldn't have worked anyway.